MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

    - Select the user tile from the **Start menu** or choose "sign out" from the **Power menu** to sign out the current user.

 1. Use your Microsoft Entra account credentials to sign in to the device.
-   - If it's the first time you have used the device, you're asked to [calibrate](hololens-calibration.md) the HoloLens to your own eyes.
+   - If it's the first time you have are using the device, you're asked to [calibrate](hololens-calibration.md) the HoloLens to your own eyes.
    - If you previously used the device:
            - [Windows Holographic, version 20H2, build 19041.1128](hololens-release-notes-2004.md#windows-holographic-version-20h2) or higher, the display seamlessly adjusts for quality and a comfortable viewing experience.
       - Previous builds need manual calibration to adjust to your eyes.